The Rise of Data Center Moratoria

 Some states are moving beyond temporary measures and proposing stricter, long-term land-use controls.

 In Missouri, HB 3390 would prohibit hyperscale data centers in areas designated for agricultural, residential, or conservation use.
-The measure also mandates 500-foot setbacks and restricts construction within ten miles of certain recreational lands and five miles of state waters.
+The measure, which was introduced in February, also mandates 500-foot setbacks and restricts construction within ten miles of certain recreational lands and five miles of state waters.

 Virginia took a similarly aggressive approach.
 HB 1515 would have prohibited localities from approving rezoning or site plans for new data centers until 2028 or until existing interconnection requests were fulfilled.